Newly discovered role for CTP in ensuring faithful cell division in bacteria

-Category: Climate Hits: 2To grow and multiply efficiently, bacteria must coordinate cell division with chromosome segregation.
+Category: Climate Hits: 3To grow and multiply efficiently, bacteria must coordinate cell division with chromosome segregation.
 Key to this process is a protein called Nucleoid Occlusion Factor or Noc.
 A small and abundant molecule called Cytidine Triphosphate (CTP) is key to the functions of Noc.
 CTP binding enables Noc to 'spread' on DNA to form a large protein complex.
 CTP also 'switches on' the membrane-binding ability of Noc.

 Read more https://www.sciencedaily.com/releases/2021/07/210715142413.htm